Polygon segmentations

 - Polygon area

-Then, I need to convert these data into graph form.
-Here is an example of hand labeling:
+These data then need to be converted into graph form.
+The following is an example of hand labeling:

-However since it is impossible to label countless raw polygons by hand, I need to generate this data automatically.
+However, since it is impossible to label countless raw polygons by hand, this data must be generated automatically.

 This algorithm is inspired by the

-of the polygon.
-The process of this algorithm is as follows:
+triangulations of the polygon.
+The process of the algorithm is as follows:

 - Triangulate a polygon: Retrieve the triangulation edges.